Regularized brain reading with shrinkage and smoothing

 \subsubsection{Evidence of successful regularization}

 In light of the surprising predictive equivalence of our different methods with each other and with OLS, it is worth verifying that our regularlizers were in fact regularizing the estimation.
-From the standpoint of small-area estimation theory, the crucial question is whether the parameter estimates are more precise than the ``direct'' estimates of OLS.
+From the standpoint of small area estimation theory, the crucial question is whether the parameter estimates are more precise than the ``direct'' estimates of OLS.
 That is, do the new estimates show smaller standard errors, or smaller coefficients of variation, than the direct estimates?

-Results like Figure \ref{fig:is_small} are typical across the coefficients and the regularizers.
+Results like in Figure~\ref{figissmall} are typical across the coefficients and the regularizers.
 After regularization, most parameter estimates for most voxels had significantly smaller standard errors, sometimes much smaller.
 This was true even while using cross-validation to pick how much to regularize each voxel.
-(See Appendix \ref{app:small_areas_are_small} for additional documentation.)
+(See Appendix D of the Supplementary Article [\citet{suppA}] for additional documentation.)